-Through outreach initiatives such as meetings with the Puerto Rico Mortgage Bankers' Association, facilitating information sessions, publishing tailored content, and other outreach initiatives, the PRHFA will inform and engage lending institutions on the program guidelines and requirements, as well as how to become a participating lender.
+Through outreach initiatives such as meetings with the Puerto Rico Mortgage Bankers' Association, facilitating information sessions, publishing tailored content, and other outreach initiatives, the PRHFA will inform and engage lending institutions on the Program Guidelines and requirements, as well as how to become a participating lender.

-To qualify as a participating lending institution, the financial and mortgage institutions must be approved by the Office of the Commissioner of Financial Institutions (OCIF, as its Spanish acronym) and the Public Corporation for the Supervision and Insurance of Cooperatives of Puerto Rico (COSSEC, as its Spanish acronym) to carry out mortgage business in Puerto Rico.
-To originate subsidized loans under the Program, they must first execute a Memorandum of Understanding (MOU) with the PRHFA and agree to comply with these Program Guidelines and all applicable federal, state, and local laws and regulations.
+To qualify as a participating lending institution, the financial and mortgage institutions must be approved by the Office of the Commissioner of Financial Institutions (OCIF, as its Spanish acronym), National Credit Union Administration (NCUA) and the Public Corporation for the Supervision and Insurance of Cooperatives of Puerto Rico (COSSEC, as its Spanish acronym) to carry out mortgage business in Puerto Rico.
+To originate subsidized loans under the Program, the lending institutions must first execute a Memorandum of Understanding (MOU) with the PRHFA and agree to comply with these Program Guidelines and all applicable federal, state, and local laws and regulations.